 - to obstruct traffic, the work of law enforcement agencies and operation of infrastructure facilities.

 Local authorities can introduce additional limitations on holding assemblies.

-- participants and organizers can be fined up to $139 (up to 20 x monthly calculation index) or arrested for up to 2.5 months for causing significant harm to rights and lawful interests of citizens, society or state during the event;
+- organizers can be fined up to $ 190 (up to thirty monthly calculation indices) or arrested up to 2.5 months for causing significant harm to the rights and legitimate interests of citizens, society or the state during a rally;

-- officials can be fined up to $348 (up to 50 x monthly calculation index) for unlawful obstruction of an assembly by means of their official position.
+- officials can be fined up to $ 324 (up to fifty monthly calculation indices) for unlawfully obstructing a meeting by using official position

 Commentaries of experts and participants of public events

 Human rights defenders and public actions’ participants from Kazakhstan note that peaceful assemblies are often held with systematic violations on the side of the authorities.
 They say that local authorities use their ability to determine venues for rallies independently and restrict possible places to one or two venues in the remote parts of cities or towns.

 One activist says that the last rally in the country was held in 2016.
 One of its organizers is still behind bars.
 Since then, the authorities have not once given permission to hold an assembly.
 Police officers detain possible participants and journalists who cover the events even before rallies start.

 Those interviewed note that when someone tries to appeal unlawful actions of the authorities or police officers, courts always take the side of the law enforcement and never examine evidence in defense of those who are prosecuted for their participation in public rallies.